 We were driving safely, but also not stopping for our usual sites since we were in a rush, however, before we could comprehend, we were in the middle of a herd of buffalo.

-I suppose this scary experience makes a little more sense compared to the buffalo one.
+I suppose this scariest experience makes a little more sense compared to the buffalo one.
 Lions are predators; they’re huge and smelly and scary.

 Due to the situation that I was in, I cannot divulge all that happened at the lion call up, but I can say that being so close to those lions had me shaking.
 I was on the other side of the fence, and I even made it to door duty (which, looking back on, I can’t for the life of me, figure out why I volunteered).

 While on door duty, it was my job to allow the vehicles in and out of the area quickly, and to ensure there were no lions near the door while I did this.
 Doesn’t sound too bad, right?
 Wrong!
-The fence was amplified to be 9 amps, which meant nothing to me until I accidentally touched it.
+The fence was amplified to be 9 amps, which meant nothing to me until I accidentally touched it and I was buzzing for the rest of the day.

 The electric shock went from my high (where I touched the electricity) to my hands (which were holding the metal fence) and I honestly had never felt more awake then I did in that moment.
 Knowing that there were lions on the other side of the fence while I recover from a major electric shock, was terrifying – and probably one of the reasons why I went to bed shaking that night!